-(2) On March 15, 2012, we passed a board resolution approving the disposal of 80% equity interest in the ESM Company by way of a public tender on Hunan Province Equity Exchange.
-Upon completion of such disposal, the ESM Company will cease to be a subsidiary of the Group and we will retain 20% equity interest in the ESM Company.
-For details, please see "Summary - Recent Developments".
+(1) On March 15, 2012, we passed a board resolution approving the disposal of 80% equity interest in the ESM Company by way of a public tender on Hunan Province Equity Exchange.
+Upon completion of such disposal, the ESM Company will cease to be our subsidiary and we will retain 20% equity interest in the ESM Company.
+For details, please see "Our History and Corporate Structure - Proposed Disposal of Our Subsidiary".